grubdragon/grubdragon.github.io/_posts/2024-11-04-community.md

 AI today is a top-tier generalist.
 It creates an averaged understanding of a task using data it is exposed to.
 If we are to believe Sam Altman, AGI is going to be a median-human in any field - be it in medicine, software engineering, or any other field.[^altman]

 When the Besties interviewed Peter Thiel at All-In Summit, he talked about how AI is great at the "woke stuff", which is the current consensus on what is socially acceptable way of thinking.[^thiel] An unconventional wisdom he dropped in the interview was that if you're looking to be a an actor, you should probably target being slightly racist or sexist, because that's what will make you stand out.
 Hilarious, but also a perfectly viable strategy.
-One could argue that comedy group AIB's success is built on this strategy; involving expletives in their act made them stand out.
+One could argue that comedy group AIB's success is built on this strategy; involving expletives in their act made them stand out.[^aib]

 We just love our own personal choices in music and movies.
 We want to be unique, we want to be different.
 And yet, we crave community like nothing else.
 A subtle thing I personally noticed was after loving a particular movie or tv show, I would always try to find out others who liked it - redditors, tv show forums, etc. The discussions that followed were so much more fun than the content itself.
 And invariably, the dopamine hit of being in a club of like-minded people who loved the same things I do is comparable if not greater than the dopamine hit I get from the content itself.
 And don't we all push all our friends to watch the same things we do?
 I think that's a testament to how deeply entrenched our need for community is.